Skip to main content

 • Local development support

-Hook0 takes the responsibility of ensuring your application events reach their destinations, just like a message broker ensures messages are delivered between systems.
+Hook0 makes sure your events reach their destinations, the same way a message broker delivers messages between systems.

 • Events are things that happened in your system